dtjv/dtjv.github.io/content/projects/art-enrichment.md

 <!-- intro -->

-Google Sheet menu functions to report conflicts in sheet data.
+A custom Google Sheet menu function to identify and report schedule conflicts among listed art classes.
 Written in JavaScript as a Google App Script.

 <!-- intro -->